mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ### Task 1

-- Copy and paste the text (with or without the coding) from `index.html` into a blank MSWord document.
+- Copy and paste the text (with the coding) from `exercise-01.html` into a blank MSWord document.
 Save it as a `.docx` file.

 ### Task 2